GiottoVerducci/rulebook2024/content.md

 > - Effect: If the action is successful, the acting vampire is now of the Anarch sect.

 ### **Equip Action**
+*Equipment cards are action cards that give minions an advantage through special tools or ancient relics.*\
+\
+There is no limit to the number of equipment cards a minion can have.
 - **Who can equip:** Any ready minion.
 - **Cost:** As listed on the equipment card.
 - **Default target:** None.
 Undirected action.
 - **Default stealth:** +1 stealth.
-- **Effect when equipping from your hand:** Equipment cards are action cards that give minions special abilities.
-If the action to equip with an equipment card from your hand is successful, the equipment card is placed on the acting minion.
-There is no limit to the number of equipment cards a minion can have.
+- **Effect when equipping from your hand:** If the action to equip with an equipment card from your hand is successful, the equipment card is placed on the acting minion.

 > **ADVANCED RULES**\